Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 ## Create a Custom Model

-Now we can create a custom model that's going to be using the `positive` and `negative` concepts.

-All inputs \(in our application\) associated with these two concepts will be used as training data, once we actually train the model.
+Let's create a custom model.

 <Tabs>